relvaner/actor4j-spec/Readme.md

 ## Abstract ##

+This specification describes Actor4j's core concepts.
+A brief introduction to the actor model and reactive systems is given.
+Under Related Work, the used thread pool architecture specially designed for message passing is described.
+Requirements for actors, actor types, life cycle (& directives), monitoring, persistence and execution are defined.
+Then the non-functional requirements follow.
+A brief overall architectural concept is given.

 ## License ##

 This text is published under an Creative Commons License (CC BY).
 The reference implementation is licensed under Apache License 2.0.